Google launches generative AI performance reports in Search Console

 What UK businesses should do now

 Track changes over time.
-AI overview inclusion is not static.
+AI Overview inclusion is not static.
 As generative models evolve and as Google refines what content qualifies for summarisation, inclusion rates will shift.
 Sites that monitor this data quarterly will spot performance drops before they compound.
 Sites that ignore it will lose visibility without understanding why traditional metrics still look stable.

 For UK businesses operating in regulated sectors such as healthcare, financial services or public sector delivery, this also introduces a compliance consideration.
-Content that appears in AI overviews is being interpreted and recontextualised by a generative model.
+Content that appears in AI Overviews is being interpreted and recontextualised by a generative model.
 If that model misrepresents or oversimplifies critical information, the source site may still be perceived as responsible.
 Monitoring what gets summarised and how it gets presented becomes a reputational and regulatory concern, not just a traffic question.